GregWeil/Extract-MKV/README.md

 ## TODO

 - Use a more stable identifier than folder name for discs
-- Specify chapter names in the definition (does anything use this?)
+- Reference tracks from other titles/BDMVs (ex pull commentary/audio from an older release)
-- Reference tracks from other titles/BDMVs (ex pull commentary from an older release)
+- Improve logging (final summary, warn if an exported track contains forced subtitles, etc)